 When throttling is turned off, OneSignal will send notifications as fast as we can.

-If you want to turn on throttling for your app, the throttling limit is applied automatically to all notifications sent.
+If you want to turn on throttling for your app, the throttling limit is applied automatically to all notifications send.
 You can turn on app-level throttling by going to Settings > Messaging.

 For ease of use, we allow setting throttling at a minute level.
 However, to improve the campaign performance, we convert the throttling limit at a per-second level.
 This results in contiguous processing of different batches and avoids the delay of a minute between the batches.